History and Mission

 In 2007, Science Pioneers was inducted into Mid-America Education Hall of Fame.

-The region covered by Science Pioneers currently includes 50 school districts in addition to private and parochial schools in seven counties of the Greater Kansas City area.
+The region covered by Science Pioneers currently includes 50 school districts in addition to private and parochial schools in nine counties of the Greater Kansas City area.
 Those counties include: